-French.
-Art.
 Books.
+Charity.
 Comics.
 Dioramas & Planetariums.
+Diversity, Equity, & Inclusion.
 Education.
+Environment & Sustainability.
 Film.
 Food & Drink.
+French.
 Fun.
 Games.
 German.
 Health.
 History.
+Indigenous Astronomy.
 Literature.
 Math.
 Museums.
 Music.
+Periodicals.
 Philosophy.
+Planetariums & Fulldome.
 Politics.
+Queer.
 San Francisco.
 Science.
-Shopping.
-Society.
-Space Travel.
-Sustainability.
-Tech.
-Travel.
-Utilities.
-Virtual Reality.
-Visualization.

 Across the United States, the number of people who don’t consider themselves religious is rapidly rising—one in five Americans is now religiously unaffiliated.
 Within this expanding group of non-religious folks, though, there’s a clear gender gap.
 According to the 2012 Pew study "Nones on the Rise," while Americans who identify their religion as “nothing in particular” are rather evenly divided by gender, only 36 percent of people who identify as atheists and agnostics are women.
 Back in 2011, Victoria Bekiempis wrote a piece for Bitch called “The Unbelievers: New Atheism and the Old Boys Club,” which took aim at the gender imbalance in secular communities.